 In the production of this client, time was of the essence and so a few shortcut had to be made.
 For example, the client was hard coded for a single protocol.
-While imperfect, this v.1 product served its purpose and we had every intention to that this would just be the start of the development of the tool.
+While imperfect, this v.1 product served its purpose and we were convinced that this would just be the start of the development of the tool.

 When we found ourselves in 2015 using the same v.1 client, that wasn’t meeting our needs, we repeated the search for a new tool, and OpenSpecimen 2.x was the obvious choice.
 While we’d probably have been able to do a basic upgrade in house, we needed to replicate and improve on the functionality of data entry client.